feagi/feagi/DEPLOY.md

 To start FEAGI, open a terminal, ensure the FEAGI virtual environment is active and run (assuming the working directory is `~/feagi-core/src/`):
 * `$ python3 main.py`

-# Setup Guide (containerized)
-Users also have the option to deploy FEAGI via a Docker container, thereby automating or eliminating the need for many of the steps listed in the above manual setup.
-Containerized deployment creates a relatively lightweight environment containing all of the dependencies needed to run FEAGI and any other integrated services.
-FEAGI images can be created as standalone or networked with other service images (ex: ROS2, Gazebo, mongoDB, InfluxDB) via `docker-compose`.

-Ensure that Docker and docker-compose are installed on your machine by opening a terminal application and entering: `$ docker --version` and `$ docker-compose --version`.
-If the outputs of running these commands are **not** _similar_ to `________ version _._._, build _______`, you may need to install Docker and docker-compose.
-Visit https://www.docker.com/get-started for more information.

-**If Docker and docker-compose are installed**:

-To build a standalone FEAGI image and start the container, navigate to `~/feagi-core/docker` via the terminal and run:
-* `docker build -f Dockerfile . -t <image_name>`
-(where `-t <image_name>` is an optional way to give the image a user-defined name - if this is not specified, Docker will give the resulting image a random name that must be used when running the container in the next step).
-* `docker run -it <image_name>`

-To build a FEAGI image for use with other service images using `docker-compose`, navigate to `~/feagi-core/docker` and note the existing `.yml` files - their filenames are indicative of the included services that will be networked with the FEAGI container once started.
-As an example, building and running `docker-compose-feagi-ros-ign-VNC.yml` will create networked [FEAGI, ROS2 and Ignition Gazebo](/third_party/gazebo/smart_car/freenove_4wd_car_description/) containers that can exchange data.
-To build and start these containers, run:
-* `$ docker-compose -f docker-compose-feagi-ros-ign-VNC.yml build`
-* `$ docker-compose -f docker-compose-feagi-ros-ign-VNC.yml up`
-***

 # Demo available
 Here are some demo using FEAGI: